 Working in Mexican archives

-Of course researching reading and writing capacities is a good subject, and I cannot say anything against Reyes Elizondo’s approach to this subject.
+Of course doing research on reading and writing capacities is a good subject, and I cannot say anything against Reyes Elizondo’s approach to this subject.
 A remark about another archive in Mexico invites me to add some comments.
 Reyes Elizondo would have preferred to find the notarial acts in the holdings of the Archivo General de la Nación (AGN).
 Lately the website and other services of the AGN has been redesigned, and in many respects services have deteriorated.
 The digital collection with mapas, planos y ilustraciones has vanished.
 The fact that you can now consult both the new and the 1990 version of the Guía general de los fondos makes you almost smile about the operation which is probably motivated by political aims.
 The thing to note about the AGN is the absence of online finding aids.
 For the near future it is wise to keep in mind many scholars will want to visit the AGN, and perhaps you will not succeed easily in having a seat in its study room.
 Simply having more space and more chance to work at the AGNDF is something to relish, even if you have to face a number of other restrictions.

 For this post I was able to use the information I gathered on my legal history website concerning digital archives all over the world.
 On this page I put links and information about archives, archival guides and about digitized archival collections.
 Without archival guides research would be very much hampered.
 A number of online overviews and archival guides has already been decommissioned.
 Using just a single resource for any purpose is only recommended by companies pretending to be The One and Only Firm.
 Another thing became clear, too: Thinking you know all about archives in your own country is not the most useful attitude.
 It pays off to take sufficient time to review and adjust your knowledge about archives by using relevant guides, to note carefully their content and to reflect about possible implications for your research.
 Knowing about the difference between an archival finding aid and a library catalogue should be part and parcel of doing research with original sources in the humanities or in the vast fields of legal history.